www.weldreality.com.

 the state of Texas, it's not uncommon to find politicians and lobbyist who

+have more input into the building and construction codes than engineers do.
 In this state you will find many chemical facilities built close to schools, shopping

 malls and subdivisions.
 How many Texans who live close to these facilities